lewishowles/components/src/components/chart/donut-chart/donut-chart.md

 # `donut-chart`

-Create a donut chart from a set of values.
+Create a donut chart from a set of segments.
 The chart automatically determines proportions based on the total.

 A `label` slot is required.
 Use the `description` slot for additional context about the chart's findings.